 All players (including guest players) must be currently registered with a CSA - recognized soccer association for the 2019 Outdoor Season to participate in the tournament.
 Proof of player registrations must be carried with your team at all times.
 Teams/players may not play down an age group or play down a tier/division within their registered age group.
 Teams may request a lower tier/division only if they intend to play up an age group for the tournament.
 PLAYERS CAN PLAY FOR ONLY ONE TEAM IN THE TOURNAMENT

 All players are required to produce government issued identification for age verification, upon request by tournament officials.
 Failure to produce identification may result in forfeiture of any game played by the team.

 Players must be of the appropriate age group as outlined in ASA rules but may include players from a lower age group.
 Youth teams may play up an age group in this Tournament, and may then include up to 3 players from the higher age group.

-TEAM ROSTERS Prior to May 25, 2016, all teams participating in this tournament must provide the tournament committee a TEAM ROSTER and a copy of team registration with provincial association (ASA form or equivalent).
-MWSA will maintain strict privacy of all personal information on such forms, but personal information may be blocked our if desired as long as players' names remain visible.
+TEAM ROSTERS Prior to May 17th, 2019, all teams participating in this tournament must provide the tournament committee a TEAM ROSTER and a copy of team registration with provincial association (ASA form or equivalent).
+MWSA will maintain strict privacy of all personal information on such forms, but personal information may be blocked out if desired as long as players' names remain visible.
 As well, a letter of permission from the coach/team for each guest player must accompany your roster.
 Where applicable, teams should also provide a club/association travel permit.